List of Community characters: Abed Nadir

 Abed Gubi Nadir (عابد القوبي نادر Ābid al-Qūbī Nādir; played by Danny Pudi) is a young, emotionally reserved, Palestinian-Polish-American pop-culture enthusiast who aspires to become a director and is currently taking film directing classes at Greendale.
 Paste ranked him first in their list of the 20 Best Characters of 2011, describing him as "the show's emotional center" and saying "his pop-culture obsessions and antics with his buddy Troy have made for some of the show's finest moments."

 Abed Nadir is an alumnus of Greendale Community College.
 Abed had a troublesome life growing up due to a limited extent to his parents.
-There was social disunity between them as Abed's dad is a Palestinian from the Gaza Strip and his mom is Polish American.
-Abed is heavily implied to be on the autism spectrum, which makes it hard for him to understand and relate to people or display empathy in a normal way.
+There was social disunity between them as Abed's father is a Palestinian Muslim from the Gaza Strip and his mother is a Polish American Catholic.
+Nevertheless, he enjoys observing both Muslim and Christian holidays and traditions.
+Abed is heavily implied to be neurodivergent, which makes it hard for him to understand and relate to people or display empathy in a normal way, although his condition is never specified.